 This article is a guest post by Krista Goncalves

-Believe it or not, it actually took me several months after I finished up with my nutritional consulting practice to nail down an official title for my new position (and essentially a new business model) that I had created for myself.
+I started as a Holistic Nutritionist and then became a Wellness Business Copywriter.
+Believe it or not, it took me several months to nail down an official title for my new position (and essentially a new business model) that I had created for myself.

 When I was ready to cross over into the business coaching side of things, I felt myself struggling with how to frame this change to people – verbally as well as written, and was even resisting using the word ‘coach’.